MiSikora/laboratory/library/docs/gradle-plugin.md

 Gradle plugin's main job is to make your life easier when creating and managing feature flags.
 It generates features, feature factories, and customized sourced feature storage.
 Plugin, additionally, verifies things that cannot be represented by the API.
 For example, it checks if a feature flag has exactly one default option defined.

-Under the hood Gradle plugin uses [KotlinPoet](https://square.github.io/kotlinpoet/) to generate compact source files.
+Under the hood, the Gradle plugin uses [KotlinPoet](https://square.github.io/kotlinpoet/) to generate compact source files.

 !!! info
-    Gradle plugin automatically adds the `laboratory` artifact to dependencies.
+    The Gradle plugin automatically adds the `laboratory` artifact to dependencies.

 !!! tip
     The best way to understand the Gradle plugin is to check [the sample](https://github.com/MiSikora/laboratory/tree/master/sample).
 It uses most of the Gradle plugin features that most of the applications need.

 ## Feature flags

-Feature flags are added to the generation process with a `feature()` function which uses the `generateFeatureFlags` Gradle task.
+Feature flags are added to the generation process with a `feature()` function, which uses the `generateFeatureFlags` Gradle task.
 Here is a sample configuration.

 ```groovy
 apply plugin: "io.mehow.laboratory"